PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Me or you, Mr. Hero?"

 Relan flinched a little at this.
-Boltac's expression softened and he scratched the side of his round face.
+Boltac's expression softened, and he scratched the side of his round face.
 "Well, figure they already know we're here.
 And one more Orc, won't make much of a difference."

 "But, you must kill him, Boltac, you must!" said Relan with great sincerity.